packageengine/say-it-now/README.md

-# 🎭 just-say-it
+# 🎭 say-it-now

 > **The package that says what you're thinking, but probably shouldn't say out loud.**

 Tired of coming up with polite ways to say "no"?
 Need a joke that's guaranteed to make someone groan?
 Want motivation but don't want to scroll through Instagram?

-**just-say-it** is here to save the day (and your social life).
+**say-it-now** is here to save the day (and your social life).
 A zero-dependency npm package that gives you the perfect response for every awkward situation.
 Because sometimes, you need a friend who's always ready with the right words.

 ---